amritpal200/Synthesis-Project-1/README.md

 ## Project Structure
 This project is divided into three folders, each containing different kinds of files.

-**data** folder is used to save the files used for data preprocessing, mainly composed of .csv files.
+**data** folder is used to save the files of data and preprocessed data.

 **models** folder is used to save the models developed to solve the challenge, apart from other models used to create embeddings on specific features of the data.